Tuizi/tuizi.github.io/dailyperf/tests/off_events/test.md

 # The use case

-_DOM Events are not always cleaned up, what are the impacts on performance?_
+_DOM Events are not always cleaned up, what is the impact on performance?_

 **tl;dr** The impact is HUGE, always remove events binded on an element; each occurence of ```.on()/addEventListener()``` should have its ```.off()/removeEventListener()```

 [RAIL](https://developers.google.com/web/tools/profile-performance/evaluate-performance/rail) performance impact:

-**R**esponse: Major, the application will become more and more slower.
+R: Major, the application will become more and more slower.
-**A**nimation: Minor, but as the application will become more and more slower, the browser will not be able to render fluid animations.
+A: Minor, but as the application will become more and more slower, the browser will not be able to render fluid animations.
-**I**dle: N/A
+I: N/A
-**L**oad: No impact on the load time.
+L: No impact on the load time.

 ## The Question